pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 Manuel Ruiz

 ### Communication Protocols
-We will be working through slack, all communication must be in English
+We will be working through slack, all communication must be in English.
+We will have zoom meetings.